-Furthermore, live Yes photos from this era show Howe wielding “unlikely” rock instruments, including a Gibson ES-175 electric and innumerable steel-, nylon- and 12-string acoustics.
-In doing so, he made many guitarists reconsider their own perceptions of what makes an “acceptable” rock ax.
+Furthermore, live Yes photos from this era show Howe wielding 'unlikely' rock instruments, including a Gibson ES-175 electric and innumerable steel-, nylon- and 12-string acoustic guitars.
+In doing so, he made many guitarists reconsider their own perceptions of what makes an 'acceptable' rock axe.

 Let’s take a closer look at Howe’s acoustic output with this timeless prog act.
 Howe uses a pick-and-fingers (“hybrid- picking”) technique on Clap (The Yes Album, 1970), an acoustic solo piece that informs FIGURE 1.

 Grip your pick between your thumb and index finger and pluck with your middle (m) and ring (a) fingers.
 Get the D/A pattern together first - downstroke the lowest note, pluck the highest with your ring finger (a) and then downstroke the chord’s middle notes - and pick/pluck the remaining chords in a similar manner.

 This figure’s last four bars feature E7 chord fragments shifted up the neck, played with a 'banjo-rolling' technique and punctuated with a strummed E6/9 chord.
 Howe’s intro to Roundabout (Fragile, 1971), not unlike FIGURE 2, is also performed using hybrid picking and is played in “free time” (with no discernible pulse) for expressive effect.
 After sounding the signature harmonics, “pre-fret” the third, fifth and seventh frets along the high E string, and pull off.

 For Am, G and D/F#, pick the bass notes and pluck the B and G strings with your ring and middle fingers, respectively.
 Now let’s put the pick aside and focus on Howe’s fingerstyle chops.